Wilkie, Saskatchewan: Parks and recreation

-Located along the south side of town is Wilkie Golf Club.
+On the south side of town is Wilkie Golf Club.
 It is a 9-hole golf course with grass greens.

 The Wilkie Saskcan Community Centre has an ice rink and curling rink.
 On October 9, 2015, an electrical fire caused significant damage to the building.
 In 2019, Wilkie was a top four Kraft Hockeyville finalist.
 Funds from that and a campaign started by Brett Wilson, raised $126,000 for a new ice plant for the facility.
 Installation of the new ice plant started in the summer of 2021 and was up and running by September 29, 2021.